rsdlt/rsdlt.github.io/_posts/2022-08-15-rust-nvim-ide-guide-walkthrough-development-debug.md

 ### 5. Set up Vimspector and CodeLLDB to debug Rust and Rust Tests
-Okay, now comes one of the most impotart features of any IDE: having a debugger a couple of clicks away to troubleshoot your code.
+Okay, now comes one of the most important features of any IDE: having a debugger a couple of clicks away to troubleshoot your code.

-As of today, my prefered method is to use the [Vimspector] plugin with [CodeLLDB].
+As of today, my preferred method is to use the [Vimspector] plugin with [CodeLLDB].

 > There is also the alternative to use [nvim-DAP] instead of Vimspector.
 It looks like a fantastic initiative that is getting traction, but I still have not enabled it in my workflow.
 Definitely worth a look!
 {: .prompt-tip }